gauthamikuravi/Predicting-Bank-Loan-Default/README.md

 The datasets from Lending Club are publicly available2.
 These datasets contain comprehensive information on all loans purchased by the company between 2007 and Q4 of 2019 (a new updated data set is made available every quarter).
-For purposes of the Analysis, we used eight quarters data ranging from 1Q2018 – 4Q2019, as this represented the most recent loan data.
+For purposes of the Analysis, I used eight quarters data ranging from 1Q2018 – 4Q2019, as this represented the most recent loan data.
 Thus master data set was aggregated across eight separate data files and compiled into a single dataset.
 The primary key for the data set is ID.
 The master data set file contains 1,012,366 tuples with 150 predictors including the response variable.
 We identified the response variable as